springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 In these cases, include a chevron after the heading text to help users understand that they can click on it.

 ![Example with chevron](img/example.png)
-[Find the source code for the chevron icon here](https://github.com/springernature/frontend-toolkits/blob/master/context/brand-context/default/img/icons/chevron-right.svg
+[Get the source code for the chevron icon](https://github.com/springernature/frontend-toolkits/blob/master/context/brand-context/default/img/icons/chevron-right.svg
 )

 ## Installation